 Banana peppers are long, slender fruits with waxy skin and minimal seeds.
 Use them as an appetizer or sliced on a sandwich.
-While there are different types of banana pepper that can be grown in the home garden, the Sweet Banana is the most common of the banana peppers.
-It is ready for harvest in 70 days after transplant.
-The hot variety of banana pepper needs a longer growing season.
+While there are different types of banana peppers that can be grown in the home garden, the Sweet Banana is the most common of the banana peppers.
+Banana peppers are ready for harvest in about 70 days after transplant, but the hot variety of banana pepper needs a longer growing season.
 Pick a variety that reflects your taste when growing banana peppers.

 How to Grow a Banana Pepper

-Start the seeds indoors at least 40 days before you wish to plant them outdoors.
-Sow them under a light dusting of soil in peat pots or transplant them after all danger of frost has passed and when soil temperatures warm to 60 degrees Fahrenheit.
+Start the seeds indoors at least 40 days before you wish to plant the peppers outdoors.
+Sow them under a light dusting of soil in peat pots and transplant seedlings outdoors after all danger of frost has passed and when soil temperatures warm to 60 F. (16 C.).

 Caring for Banana Pepper Plants